-Magicka Nightblades are the group’s main damage.
-They tend to build squishy so that their destro ultimates hit as hard as possible.
-NBs will get most of the killing blows (proc’ing the Combat Frenzy passive) via Vicious Death procs, and use Soul Harvest to get their ultimates up again very quickly.
+Bombers and proxies are the group’s main damage.
+They tend to build squishy so that their ultimates hit as hard as possible.

 Magicka Sorcerers tend to build for higher magicka resource sustain, provide cc on opponents with Encase, and use purges to remove debuffs / reduce the duration of future debuffs.
 Most run Negate as their ultimate.
 The group need to have one magicka support for every 8 players.

-Magicka Templars are the healers of the group, and will run Remembrance ultimates for massive healing when the group is being bombed.
+Magicka Templars are primarily the healers of the group, and will run Remembrance ultimates for massive healing when the group is being bombed.
 They will each run a complementary healing support set so that the group has optimal buffs.
 The group needs to have one healer for every 4-5 players (depending on skill, comp, and what you intend to fight).

 Specialized or niche builds can be of great benefit to the group, though too many of them will take away from an optimal group composition.
 One magicka Warden in a defile build, and one magicka DK in a cc build can make great additions to a larger group.

 Stamina Wardens are similar to Stamina Sorcerers in gear, though also use their stamina healing (Soothing Spores) which is not affected by being in an opposing player’s Negate.
 Stamina Wardens tend to have the highest damage from their Shalks, and coordinating these with their own Dawnbreakers and magicka players’ Proxy Detonations can insta-wipe opposing players.
 If there no magicka Wardens in group, then stamina Wardens will take on the responsibility for Sleet ultimates.